Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 These two themes are intertwined because much of the effort during maintenance is testing the changes, and much of the effort in testing is about evaluating changes.
 This course covers both themes quantitatively, with a solid basis in theory and with practical applications.
 Along the way, you will (i) learn when, where, and how to test software appropriately and effectively, (ii) have hands-on experience with test generation and test automation, and (iii) see how you can easily apply the concepts to any software testing situation.

-You must have passed CS 2150 (Program and Data Representation) or CS 2501 topic DSA2 with a grade of C- or better, or COVID CR grade.
+You must have passed CS 2150 or (CS 2100 and CS 2120) with a grade of C- or better, or COVID CR grade.
 Please note: the CS student services staff will monitor and remove students not meeting prerequisites in courses in which they are enrolled.

 Where appropriate, additional references that can be relevant for further reading will be provided.

 What you will do to succeed in learning?
-To facilitate your learning process, the course structure consists of six main activities: hands-on activities, practice-of-the-days, homework assignments, showcase, quizzes, and final exam.
+To facilitate your learning process, the course structure consists of five main activities: hands-on activities, practice-of-the-days (POTDs), homework assignments, quizzes, and the final exam.

 You are encouraged to work in small groups, allowing peer learning and imitating industrial software development and quality assurance scenarios.